Robert Bly, talks about the long sack of things we drag behind us.

 What’s left that we show the world is a mere fraction of who we really are.
 The person out delightful child-like self wanted to be when we were kids.
 As adults we walk around, a shell of who we really are.

 In the sack with these hidden parts of ourselves are also the rules and burdens that society has given us as well.
 Those rules about being good, about money and sex and love and responsibility and aging and body image and such.
 We don’t know where they came from, but we live by these rules.
 To this day, I can’t wear white shoes until Easter.
 I might do it, but the rebel in me is on very shaky ground.

-In today’s podcast we’re gonna take a look in our bags and figure out how to lighten our load a bit.
+In this post, we're gonna take a look in our bags and figure out how to lighten our load a bit.
 This is essential if we want to design a beautiful life inside and out!
 This kind of psychic clutter has got to go.

 Okay, can you feel or sense this bag I’m talking about.
 I trust you sense that you have things in your life that don’t serve you or frankly you would be clicking on my stuff.

 So, this bag.
 This bag of ours holds a lot of things.
 Some things that need to come out into the light.
 Some part or parts of us that we need to embrace and love and lean in to.
 And other parts that are dragging us down, that don’t serve us, rather are holding us back.